aleksas/liepa_dataset/README.md

 To fix known issues in dataset run following command:

-> python validate.py -u -x
+> python clean.py -u -x

 Will fix file structure.
 The next command will fix all other issues including forsing wav PCM_16 encoding.

-> python validate.py -a -x
+> python clean.py -a -x

-You can also call `> python validate.py -h` to see help.
+You can also call `> python clean.py -h` to see help.

+## Get dataset stats

+To get wordcount run following command:

+> python stats.py -w

 ## Problems after fixing